delftswa/delftswa.github.io/chapter/main.md

 like how [Klout](http://engineering.klout.com/2013/01/iteratees-in-big-data-at-klout/) is using Play for it Big Data on Social Network data.
 These streams can be long running, but the tasks themselves are small, this is ideal for an evented execution model.

 Using this pattern Play can also handle thousands of concurrent long-running requests.
-This is for example shown in this small [chatting application](https://github.com/matthiasn/sse-chat/issues/10#issuecomment-42857305).
+This is for example shown in this small [chatting application](https://github.com/matthiasn/sse-chat/issues/10#issuecomment-42857305) of Matthias Nehlsen (@matthiasn).
 Having a single server handling these amounts of requests is certainly not trivial using a solely thread-based model.

 ![Chat application](https://raw.githubusercontent.com/matthiasn/sse-chat/master/tutorial/sse-chat2.png)